This blog was updated February 11, 2020.

 Unless you want to perform under your given name, you should devote a considerable amount of time researching and strategizing what your stage, artist or band name should be.
 For a new musician, choosing a name to perform under may not seem like that big of a deal.
 However, you can avoid a lot of potential headaches down the line if you invest the time to research your preferred stage name.

 A frustrating issue you may run into if you don’t do your research first is having to change your name.
-It can really suck if you’ve invested so much time and money into an artist name, only to have to redo your efforts because of poor planning.
+It can be a nuisance if you’ve invested a lot of time and money into an artist name, only to have to redo your efforts because of poor planning.
 You may have to change your name if you:

 - Find your name and online assets are already being used

 - Have a name that gets confused with other artists, businesses, products or organizations

 - Realize your name is a trademark

 Even having an artist name other musicians are already using can be annoying when releasing music.
 A common issue on digital music platforms like Spotify or Apple Music is having your songs mixed up with another artist profile using the same artist name or vice versa.